 This article we will explore dangers to avoid with feeding your dog beans, tips for feeding them right way, the nutritional value, and some thoughts on the so called “Green Bean Diet.”

 Dangers To Avoid

 Many raw dry beans, including but not limited to kidney beans, have a toxin in their shell called phytohemagglutinin.
-The only way to remove this toxin is to fully boil beans for 15 minutes.
+The only way to remove this toxin is to fully boil for 15 minutes.

 Avoid canned beans with added preservatives, sodium or flavorings.

 Your best bet is to cook dry beans without any flavorings or additional salt with the exception of adding some low sodium chicken broth to the cooking liquid for flavor.
-But, if canned beans have no added ingredients they are probably okay in moderation.
+But, if canned versions have no added ingredients they are probably okay in moderation.

-Dogs have sensitivities to a variety of ingredients that humans eat without problems.
+Dogs have sensitivities to a variety of ingredients that humans eat without any problems.
 Sugars, spices, sodium, chilies, onions, garlic are all common to these processed bean products.
 Avoid them to be on the safe side.